Le Roi des montagnes

 The Le Roi des montagnes ("The king of the mountains") is a French-language novel published in 1857 by Edmond About.
 The work was translated into English by Mrs. Carlton A. Kingsbury for a 1897 Rand McNally edition.
+It was included in Project Gutenberg and is available as a free e-book, (February 15, 2013 [eBook #42096] Most recently updated: June 13, 2016).
 A film adaptation starring Lucile Saint-Simon and Claude Rollet was released in 1962.

 Synopsis

 The story is set as a tale told to the author by a young German botanist fresh out of the University, named M. Hermann Schultz, who visits the author at his home.
 The narrator presents a vivid account of brigandry and corruption in mid-19th century Athens.
 However, incorrect Western colonialist thought is also evident in the book, and the story ends with a correspondent of the author denouncing it as having no basis in fact.

 Schultz has been sent to Greece by the Hamburg Botanical Garden to study flora.

 Venturing out of Athens to search for rare plants, he meets a wealthy English mother (Mrs. Rebecca Simons) and daughter (Mary-Ann) touring Greece.
 All three are abducted by a band of brigands led by Hatzistavros (Hadgi-Stavros), "the king of the mountains".
 It becomes apparent the "king" is not a common outlaw but has enormous mystique among many Greeks for his role as a “palikar” (soldier) in the Greek War of Independence, and for his audacious robberies of even large groups of travelers protected by guards.
 He is so wealthy and well established that his operation is run as a company with investors, investments and financial reports.
 At the same time Hatzistavros is known for cruelty to his victims -- in one case congratulating a subordinate for killing an infant by throwing it into a fire after slaughtering all the other inhabitants of the child's village.

 The English lady and daughter are ransomed for 100,000 francs.
 She is given two weeks to pay but vows not to, declaring her confidence in rescue by the Greek gendarmes.

 Schultz is given one month to come up with 15,000 francs, despite his protests of an impoverished family and employers with no way of paying.
-The king explains to Schultz that once he has set a ransom it cannot be changed, because “I have a right to be unjust; I have not the right to be weak.”
+The king explains to Schultz that once he has set a ransom it must be paid on time or the captives killed, and the amount cannot be changed because, “I have a right to be unjust; I have not the right to be weak.”